– What’s the most important thing this year?

 -We only have one life.
 So let’s really enjoy it, OK?

-If I told you that these lines come from a an elementary school usual morning dialogue between teacher and students, you would naturally consider that it probably derives from a film resembling classic “Dead poets society” or something similar.
+If I told you these lines come from an elementary school usual morning dialogue between teacher and students, you could naturally consider that they probably derive from a film resembling classic “Dead poets society” or something similar.
 And I wouldn’t blame you.
 Because such inspiring and motivated teachers could easily exist in films and romantic novels, but unfortunately are hardly ever come across in real life.
 However Mr Makamori is non fiction.
 He is a 4th grade primary school teacher in Kanazawa, Northwest of Tokio in Japan.
-And as part of his job as a techer, he considers not only learning kids how to count or write and read properly, but also giving them one the most astonishing and important gifts any teacher could ever offer: introducing them in life itself and helping them how to cope with it.
+And as part of his job as a teacher, he considers not only learning kids how to count or write and read properly, but also giving them one the most astonishing and important gifts any teacher could ever offer: introducing them in life itself and helping them how to cope with it.

 Children full of life, directed by Noboru Kaetsu and produced by the Japan Broadcasting Corporation (NHK) is a simple story about the greater things in life.
-It could certainly be suggested to all schools for screening and it should be seen by all educators no matter what their language, religion or cultural background.
-Enough or not enough said for such a gread documentary, just watch it!
+It could certainly be suggested to all schools for screening.

 This film tells the story of recent college graduate (Thomas Webb), a new yorker nerd with no-well-defined aim in his life, played by Callum Turner.
 For some strange reason this young actor unexpectedly managed to seduce me making me think there couldn’t be a better better match for this role-except maybe from Adam Douglas Driver from Girls.